SnorklingTurtle/Minecraft-Camera/README.md

 This version contains 2 major performance improvements:

+* **Initializing the plugin at server boot is much faster**

+  The color palette is now loaded from a config file.
+Previously a zipped file containing textures for all block types was downloaded, unzipped - then 1 pixel from each texture was picked determine the color.

+* **Taking pictures is much more performant**

-* Rendering is distributed across ticks.
-Amount of calculations per tick can be adjusted in `config.yml`.
+  Rendering is new distributed across ticks.
 Previously rendering would make the main thread hang, and the whole server would lag.
-* The color palette is now loaded from a config file.
-Previously a zipped file containing block textures was downloaded, unzipped - then 1 pixel from each texture was picked determine the color.
-A very slow process.

 Other improvements: